Travels with the feel good factor

 When American Jim Spear retired to live full-time in his village weekend retreat under the Great Wall at Mutianyu, about 90 minutes northeast of downtown Beijing, he had no thought of starting a series of small-scale sustainable tourism enterprises that would make a contribution to the local community — but that’s exactly what happened.

 The village mayor told Spear that the village was having a hard time and that since Jim was living in the area, perhaps he might do something to help.
 Jim’s response was The Schoolhouse at Mutianyu Great Wall, founded in 2006 by Jim, his Chinese wife Liang Tang and their old friends Julie Upton-Wang and Peiming Wang.
-Today, The Schoolhouse is the centrepiece of several unique dining, lodging, and craftwork enterprises.
+Today, The Schoolhouse is the centerpiece of several unique dining, lodging, and craftwork enterprises.

 Eighty percent of The Schoolhouse’s employees are from the local area, including many farm housewives who now contribute year-round incomes to their families.
 About 30% of the management team are also local including the engineering, accounting, and administration managers.
 The Schoolhouse composts its organic waste and grows about 15% of the produce it uses, supervised by Wuyuntana, an ecologist who serves as Sustainability Programmes Manager.